avargasv/ContribsGH-A/PostA.md

 ## 5. Further alternative solutions to our problem

-The next installment of this series will present a fourth version of our REST service, adding a cache to the second version, implemented by means of a REDIS in-memory key-value database.
+The next installment of this series presents a fourth version of our REST service, adding to the second version (parallel using futures) a cache implemented by means of a REDIS in-memory key-value database.
+You can find it here [link to the fourth post].